jonpas/ArmaQDL/README.md

 ## Usage

 Download `armaqdl.py` and modify `CONFIGURATION` section on top of the file to your needs.

+It is advisable to add the program to `PATH` environmental variable for use from anywhere.

 ```
 $ armaqdl.py -h